embeddings-benchmark/mtebpaper/README.md

 # MTEB Scripts

-This repository contains scripts used for MTEB benchmarking.
+This repository contains scripts used for [MTEB](https://github.com/embeddings-benchmark/mteb) benchmarking.
+Some scripts rely on a results folder, which can be obtained via `git clone https://huggingface.co/datasets/mteb/results`.

 <!-- TOC -->